Your security is our priority

 SSO Integration with SAML

 BrandSystems Marcom Manager supports identity federation through SAML2.
-For organisations desiring maximum control over authentication security, BrandSystems recommends SAML integration with the organization’s own IdP.
+For organizations desiring maximum control over authentication security, BrandSystems recommends SAML integration with the organization’s own IdP.

 An Access-based Platform

 Every time a user logs in, a new session is started.
 That session is used to temporarily store information about the user.
 After 60 minutes of inactivity, the session is reclaimed (destroyed).
-This is to keep a lid on the amount of memory sessions consume, as well as to protect the user data from unauthorised access.
+This is to keep a lid on the number of memory sessions consume, as well as to protect the user data from unauthorized access.

 Product Releases and Patch Management

-BrandSystems has approximately 2 product releases per year with new features.
+BrandSystems has approximately 4 (four) product releases per year with new features.
 Upgrades normally happen during a service window (approximate downtime 30 min).
-Client administrators are informed about product releases 30 days in advance by email.
+Client administrators are informed about product releases 30 (thirty) days in advance by email.
 The communication contains a quick overview of the features.